OSTEOPATHIC BOARD CERTIFICATION

 To be eligible for certification in Public Health/Community Medicine, candidates must meet the criteria below:

-• Satisfactorily complete one year of AOA-approved training in Public Health and Preventive Medicine.
+• Satisfactorily completed two-year residency program consisting of one year of Public Health and Preventive Medicine and one transitional year of residency.

-• Hold an unrestricted license to practice in a state or territory.
+• Unrestricted medical license to practice in a U.S. state or territory.

 • Adhere to the AOA Code of Ethics.